chepupel123/CLauncher/README.md

 * **Integrity checking.** Downloaded game files — the client, libraries, native libraries and assets — as well as performance mods from Modrinth are verified by SHA1 whenever Mojang or Modrinth provide a checksum.
 Corrupted and incomplete files are detected and re-fetched automatically on the next launch.
 * **Responsive interface.** All installation work runs in a background thread, the window never freezes, and progress is shown in real time.
 * **Two interface languages.** English and Russian, switchable on the fly, with the choice saved.
+* **Multilingual documentation.** README files are available in English, Russian and Kazakh.
 * **Safe game launch.** The game starts through `execv` on Linux and `CreateProcessW` on Windows, with no shell involved.
 A long classpath is passed through an argfile, so neither its length nor special characters in the nickname can break the launch.

 ## Supported Versions